simbroadcasts/lfs-api/README.md

 ## Usage

 Before you can make requests, you need to [register an application](https://lfs.net/account/api) with the LFS API.
-Next, choose the most appropriate LFS API OAuth2 flow of those supported.
+Next, choose the most appropriate LFS API OAuth2 flow for your project of those supported.

 ### Secure Applications